meshery/meshery/docs/pages/reference/mesheryctl/mesheryctl-mesh-deploy.md

 ## Examples

-Deploy a service mesh from an interactive on the default namespace
+Deploy a infrastructure from an interactive on the default namespace
 <pre class='codeblock-pre'>
 <div class='codeblock'>
 mesheryctl mesh deploy